 Sasha-Ann joins us from Washington’s WAMU where she was a program host, regularly behind the mic on 1A, WAMU’s Morning Edition and All Things Considered, and the station’s local midday talk show, The Kojo Nnamdi Show.
 She was also a national reporter, focused on issues of race, identity and economic mobility.
 Sasha-Ann often brought that lens to the conversation when she served as an emcee or moderator at various events and panel discussions in the nation’s capital.
 In 2019, she earned a regional Edward R. Murrow award for her work, and in 2020, she won both a Dateline award from the Society of Professional Journalists and a Radio Feature award from the National Association of Black Journalists.

 Sasha-Ann is a native of Kingston, Jamaica.
-She grew up in Toronto and is a graduate of Ryerson University.
+She grew up in Toronto, where she studied journalism at Ryerson University.
+She obtained a master’s degree in television and film production from American University.
 Sasha-Ann is excited to now call Chicago home.
 When she’s not on the air, she enjoys spending time with her family and exploring the many amazing restaurants across the city.

 Stories by Sasha-Ann Simons